nathaniel-bennett/winsharpfuzz/README.md

 [here](https://llvm.org/docs/LibFuzzer.html#options).
 It should be noted that some of the memory options (such as `-malloc_limit_mb`) will not be useful because of the independant way in which the libfuzzer and .NET executables operate.

-## Acknowledgements

-This project is an unofficial fork of [SharpFuzz](https://github.com/metalnem/sharpfuzz) for the Windows platform; as such, portions of its code were developed and released by Nemanja Mijailovic, who released it under the MIT license (see NOTICE.txt).
-This project wouldn't be possible without the groundwork he laid by developing SharpFuzz.

-Special thanks also goes to ManTech Corporation (www.mantech.com) for facilitating the development and open-source release of this fuzzing tool.